 One of the highly effective ways to get the eyeballs of the audience, especially for eCommerce stores and brands, is pop-up forms.

-Lots of brands have seen tremendous results in collecting hundreds and hundreds of emails from the visitors while good traffic is coming the website’s way.
+Many brands have seen tremendous results in collecting hundreds and hundreds of emails from visitors while good traffic is coming the website’s way.

 In this way, you won’t use your website traffic completely even if they do not engage or buy products from you.

-In fact, if you are successful in getting a good percentage of email addresses from your website visitors, then you are generating quite good leads for potential sales.
+In fact, if you successfully get a good percentage of email addresses from your website visitors, you are generating good leads for potential sales.